 Family courts operate on the principle of doing what is in the best interests of the child.
 This commonly leads to joint custody and visitation rights as courts believe children should have a continuing and meaningful relationship with both parents.

 However, where a parent abuses his or her parental obligations by engaging in negative, hostile, or disparaging behavior against the other parent, the courts will likely view this as violating the child’s best interests.

 Types of Parental Alienation

-Parental alienation can occur in (but is not limited to) the following ways:
+Parental alienation can have lasting and harmful effects to the child, leading to damaged parent-child relationships.
+Parental alienation can occur in (but is not limited to) the following ways.

 - Making disparaging remarks about the other parent to the child

 - Blaming the other parent for the divorce and the separation of the family

 - Blaming the targeted parent for financial problems

 - Failing to allow the child to communicate to the targeted parent when the child is in his or her control